Wenn nicht mehr Zahlen...

 When marks and figures cease to be

 For every creature's thoughts the key,

 When they will even kiss or sing

 Beyond the sage's reckoning,

 Henry of Ofterdingen

-Part First - The expectation (excerpt)
+Part First -

 The parents had already retired to rest; the old clock ticked monotonously from the wall; the windows rattled with the whistling wind, and the chamber was dimly lighted by the flickering glimmer of the moon.
 The young man lay restless on his bed, thinking of the stranger and his tales.

 "It is not the treasures," said he to himself, "that have awakened in me such unutterable longings.
 Far from me is all avarice; but I long to behold the blue flower.
 It is constantly in my mind, and I can think and compose of nothing else.
 I have never been in such a mood.
 It seems as if I had hitherto been dreaming, or slumbering into another world; for in the world, in which hitherto I have lived, who would trouble himself about a flower? -- I never have heard of such a strange passion for a flower here.